Apple Pencil won’t charge? – 7 Solutions for both (1st and 2nd Gen)

 Open the Apple Pencil in the iPad’s Bluetooth Settings

-3. Then force restart the iPad as discussed earlier.
+3. Force restart the iPad as shown earlier.

 Forget the Apple Pencil in the iPad's Bluetooth Settings